shoui520/shoui520.github.io/docs/guide.md

 ### The right way to do it

 While you are learning the kana, I suggest you get into the immersion spirit by trying to watch something in Japanese without subtitles.
 It can be anything you like, and you don't need to understand anything.
-After that should learn vocabulary and grammar at the same time.
+After that you should learn vocabulary and grammar at the same time.
 How about doing 10 new words and learn 2 grammar points per day?
 And in the same day, try to get some immersion in.

 !!! question "How long should I do immersion per day?"
     I recommend around 1 hour to 2 hours when starting out.
 There is no harm in doing more immersion than that, and you will improve faster with more immersion per day.